Cycling74/rnbo.oscquery.runner/update/README.md

 ## TODO

-allow for querying the number of packages that want updates, indicate if any are security updates.
+* Allow for querying the number of packages that want updates, indicate if any are security updates.

 ## Dependencies